Scorpions Of Lowveld

 Eastern Lessor Thick-Tail Scorpion

-Small scorpion with an average length between 40mm and 50mm in length.
+The Eastern Lessor Thick-Tail Scorpion (Uroplectes vittatus), is a small scorpion with an average length between 40mm and 50mm in length.
 Light-brown with a pale stipe down the centre of the tergites.
 Last 2 tail segments are darker in colour.
 Characteristic dark triangle on the carapace.
-Often seen on vegetation at night using a UV torch.

 Giant Rock Scorpion